 - Start working out.

 - A little exercise can go a long way, and working out is an excellent way to get in shape while you’re getting ready for your move.
-You’ll feel better, sleep better, eat healthier, be more focused and productive at work—and who knows?
+You’ll feel better, sleep better, eat healthier, and be more focused and productive at work—and who knows?
 You may even meet someone special at the gym!

 Do a thorough walk-through of your new home